Franciskid/jellyfin-plugin-ai-search/README.md

 ### Platform mode contract

-The plugin POSTs to `{PlatformApiUrl}/api/media/recommend` with a bearer key:
+The plugin POSTs to `{PlatformApiUrl}/api/media/recommend` (could be configurable in the plugin tbh) with a bearer key:

 ```jsonc
 {